Nebraska Dog Breeder Licensing Requirements

 Quick Summary

 Nebraska requires a license for commercial dog breeders under the Commercial Dog and Cat Operator Inspection Act.
 You need a license if you sell 31 or more dogs per year, own 4 or more breeding dogs, or produce 4 or more litters annually.
-The Nebraska Department of Agriculture oversees this program.
+The Nebraska Department of Agriculture oversees this program and conducts inspections to ensure animal welfare standards are met.

 Regulatory Agency: Nebraska Department of Agriculture